ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 State Distribution and Locations

-Map 110: MBC Sightings by Town 1992-2009
+Map 110: BOM-MBC Sightings by Town 1992-2013

-Whereas the Atlas had one Berkshire report, in Washington (5/24/1989 E. Neumuth), MBC records have added another Washington sighting (6/18/1996 R. Forster), as well as several Mt.
+Whereas the Atlas had one Berkshire report, in Washington (5/24/1989 E. Neumuth), recent records have added another Washington sighting (6/18/1996 R. Forster), as well as several Mt.
 Greylock reports (6/12/2004 M. Lynch and S. Carroll; 6/4/2010 T. Fiore; Northern Berkshire Count 7/12/1995); and a report from Charlemont (6/16/1995 (D. Potter).

 Other locations include Northbridge 6/5/1994 R. Hildreth; Northampton Florence 5/31/2004 T. Gagnon; Ashburnham 6/9/1995 R. Walton; Easthampton Mt.
 Tom State Reservation 4/30/1999 T. Dodd and C. Asselin; Westfield 5/31/1999 T. Gagnon; Mt.
 Holyoke 6/24/2000 T. Gagnon, D. Case; Uxbridge 2003 R. Holden; Hubbardston Barre Falls Dam 6/16/2001 M. Lynch and S. Carroll; Holliston Brentwood CA 6/2/2009 B. Bowker; East Longmeadow 6/13/2005 K. Parker.
 The largest number reported from any one area is 4 in Northbridge in 1994; all other reports are of 1 or 2 in a location.

 NOTE TO COLLECTORS: THIS IS A RARE AND POSSIBLY DECLINING SPECIES IN MASSACHUSETTS.
-IT SHOULD NOT BE COLLECTED EXCEPT AS PART OF NECESSARY SCIENTIFIC RESEARCH UNDER INSTITUTIONAL AUSPICES.
+IT SHOULD NOT BE COLLECTED EXCEPT AS PART OF SCIENTIFIC RESEARCH UNDER INSTITUTIONAL AUSPICES.

 Broods and Flight Time

-MBC records show sightings between early May and mid-July.
-Sightings are most frequent in the last week in May, tapering off through June (Nielsen 2008).
-The earliest three sightings coincide with the “high-abundance” years: 5/2/2000 Sunderland, D. Case; 5/11/1999 Sunderland, D. Case; and 5/16/1998 Sunderland, D. Case.
 These dates are a bit earlier than those of Scudder, who mentions the “latter part of May” as the usual appearance time, though sometimes delayed until the first of June (1889:1587), and earlier than Farquhar, who notes “last of May through July” (1934: 285).

 Outlook